 “Unfortunately, we deal with these borings in state parks every day.
 It is horrible for us.
 We take the brunt of it all the time, but it’s a necessary evil,” he said.

 By way of example, Anthony explained how four wells recently had to be drilled at Fair Hill Natural Resources Management Area in Cecil County.
 It was a simple well-drilling operation, but, when four well drilling trucks pulled up simultaneously at the site, residents of the area feared the worst and rumors began to fly – some even claiming that work was underway for a new slots casino at the site, Anthony said.
+Well drilling services usually operate with full consideration of their surroundings, so you could imagine just how shocked Anthony was.

 In search of a compromise, representatives from the U.S. Army Corps of Engineers and U.S. Fish and Wildlife Service agreed that if SHA can use the results from rock borings closer to the road to extrapolate the data outward with a high level of confidence, those agencies would preliminarily agree to accept the extrapolated data rather than require SHA to continue drilling and cutting down trees further into park property.